platformsh/platformsh-docs/sites/platform/src/guides/wordpress/vanilla/customize.md

 Place all code for WordPress core into a subdirectory called `wordpress`, including your `wp-config.php` file.

 {{< note >}}
 You can name the WordPress core subdirectory whatever you would like - the most common being `wp`, `web`, and `wordpress`. `wordpress` has been chosen for {{< vendor/name >}} templates and guides because it is often the default install location for [composer-flavored versions of WordPress](/guides/wordpress/deploy/_index.md), and naming it `wordpress` now in your project will make [migrating to use Composer](/guides/wordpress/composer/migrate.md) later on straightforward.
-If naming the directory something other than `wordpress`, make sure to update the `web.locations["/"].root` attribute to match in your `.platform.app.yaml file`, as well as any other `root` attribute there.
+If naming the directory something other than `wordpress`, make sure to update the `web.locations["/"].root` attribute to match in your `{{< vendor/configfile "app" >}}` file, as well as any other `root` attribute there.
 {{< /note >}}

 ### Core, themes, and plugins can also be submodules